There are two types of noise cancellation: passive and active.

 The most noticeable aspect about the B66 is its looks.
 It has a clean aluminum body, plush faux leather padding on the cans and the headband, and it comes in gorgeous colors.
 You’ll be proud to be seen with these on your ears.

-A Few Notes About Other Cheap Options
+A Few Other Cheap Options to Consider

 For example, the Sony MDR-ZX110 has the big-name Sony brand and retails at around $30.
 That sounds tempting, but the sound profile of those headphones is something we simply can’t recommend.
 Its noise cancellation also isn’t that great.